 Although deviating from the standard 2+2+4 sentence structure the ratios are the same: 1:1:2.
 The basic idea is stated in mm.1-3 in the tonic and the repetition in mm.4-6 is in the dominant.
 This is called a statement-response type sentence.
-The continuation and cadential (mm.7-12) consists harmonically of a predominant (PD) – dominant (D) progression and ends in a HC: a question mark and invitation for the main theme in the Allegro ma non troppo.
+The continuation (mm.7-12) consists harmonically of a predominant (PD) – dominant (D) progression and ends on a half cadence (HC): a question mark and invitation for the main theme in the Allegro ma non troppo.
 Roman numerals between brackets indicate a chord with a function related to the chord to come.
 So in m.8 the (V65) is a dominant seventh chord for the IV to come.

 In mm.9-12 Schumann uses liquidation (i.e. eliminating characteristic features of the motives until there is only a dominant chord progression left [mm.11-12]).